 It takes a village: The support needs of non-familial kinship carers

-We are undertaking an exploratory project to identify the characteristics and support needs of non‑familial kinship carers and children in their care.
-We are conducting a survey of carers, in‑depth interviews with carers and young people, and focus groups with kinship care support staff.
+We conducted an exploratory project over the years 2014-2017 to identify the characteristics and support needs of non‑familial kinship carers and children in their care.
+The study included a survey of carers, in‑depth interviews with carers and young people, focus groups with kinship care support staff and a search of administrative data about the prevalence of non-familial kinship care arrangements.

-If you have information or ideas about this work we would like to hear from you.
+If you have queries about this work we would like to hear from you.
 You can contact Meredith Kiraly.

 - R E Ross Trust